When Was the Last Time Your Electrical Protection System Was Professionally Tested?

 Case Study:

-In Melbourne, a rental property’s RCD failed to reset.
-The electrician discovered exposed wires in the roof cavity from a possum infestation.
+In Gold Coast, a rental property’s RCD failed to reset.
+The electrician gold coast discovered exposed wires in the roof cavity from a possum infestation.
 The landlord faced a $15,000 fine for neglecting mandatory safety checks.

 Why This is Critical: